Skip to content

 Matching

-A variation of the ‘order vertically’ question type, whereby the participant has to connect answers from different columns.
+Here, the candidate has to match up items from different columns.
 One of the columns is always fixed, and there is only one solution.
-Choose this question type if the order of the answers does not matter.
+Opt for this type of question if the order in which the items are presented does not matter.

 Question types in assessmentQ: connecting